-- Instruments may be packed in a self sealing envelope with one side made of clear plastic.
+- Alternatively, instruments may be packed in a self sealing envelope with one side made of clear plastic.
 Referred to as peel packs, these may be used for steam or gas sterilization.
 The sterilization indicator is part of the package.

 What to Include (in the pack)

 All surgical instruments and other sterile material that may be needed during the procedure should be included within the surgical pack.
 This may include suture material and/or needles, gauze or cotton-tipped swabs and draping material.
-If packaged, presterilized suture material or other equipment is used this may be aseptically placed onto the open surgical pack prior to the start of surgery.
+If pre-packaged (sterile) suture material or other equipment is used this may be aseptically placed onto the open surgical pack at the start of surgery.

 Keeping the Instruments Sterile During Surgery

 Use an extra piece of sterile drape material or the inside of the wrap to set instruments on when they are not in use.
 One of the most common errors for an inexperienced surgeon is setting instruments down on an unsterile surface.